SERVIR-Amazonia/barbados-training/time-series-change1/lt-tutorial-1.md

 In the Control Panel, select the "Asset Overlay Options" menu, and enter these values:
 1. In the first box of the "Define file path to an asset" section, enter the path to your AOI asset, or a smaller sample area.

+*We have provided two AOIs for you to choose from or you can use your own:*

+*projects/caribbean-trainings/assets/barbados-2022/CliftonHillAOI*

+*projects/caribbean-trainings/assets/barbados-2022/CattleWashAOI*

 2. In the first box of the "Define Layer Name" section, enter a name that you will recognize when it appears in the layers of the map.
 3. Near the bottom, click the check-box that makes the first layer one to use to constrain later analyses.
 4. Click on the 'Add asset to map'.